Asymptotic and finite-sample properties of estimators based on stochastic gradients: Appendix: Additional experiments

 We set $\gamma_n = 10 /3n$ and $C_n=I$.
-Setting $\theta_1 = \log 2$ and $\theta_2 = \log 4$, the asymptotic variance $\m{\Sigma}$ in Theorem \ref{theorem:variance} is equal to
+Setting $\theta_1 = \log 2$ and $\theta_2 = \log 4$, the asymptotic variance $\m{\Sigma}$ in Theorem (2.2) is equal to

-Next, we obtain \nsamples\ independent samples of $\thetasgd{n}$ and $\thetaimpl{n}$ for $n=\niters$ iterations of procedures \eqref{def:sgd:explicit} and \eqref{def:sgd:implicit}, and compute their empirical variances.
+Next, we obtain \nsamples\ independent samples of $\thetasgd{n}$ and $\thetaimpl{n}$ for $n=\niters$ iterations of procedures in Eq.~(4) and in Eq.~(4), and compute their empirical variances.
 We observe that the implicit estimates are particularly stable and have an empirical variance satisfying

-and that is close to the theoretical value \eqref{eq:poisson:variance}.
-In contrast, the standard SGD estimates are quite unstable and their $L_2$ distance to the true values $\vthetastar$ are orders of magnitude larger than the implicit ones (see Table \ref{table:poisson} for sample quantiles).
-By Lemma \ref{lemma:stability}, such deviations are expected for standard SGD because the largest eigenvalue of $\Fisher{\thetastar}$ is $\lambda_{(2)} = 0.8$ satisfying $\gamma_1 \lambda_{(2)} = 8/3>1$.
+and that is close to the theoretical value in Eq.~\eqref{eq:poisson:variance}.
+In contrast, the standard SGD estimates are unstable and their $L_2$ distance to the true values $\vthetastar$ are orders of magnitude larger than the implicit ones (see Table \ref{table:poisson} for sample quantiles).
+By Lemma 2.1 in the main paper, such deviations are expected for standard SGD because the largest eigenvalue of $\Fisher{\thetastar}$ is $\lambda_{(2)} = 0.8$ satisfying $\gamma_1 \lambda_{(2)} = 8/3>1$.
 Note that it is fairly straightforward to stabilize the standard SGD procedure in this problem, for example by modifying the learning rate sequence to $\gamma_n = \min\{0.15, 10/3n\}$.
 In general, when the optimization problem is well-understood, it is easy to determine the learning rate schedule that avoids out-of-bound explicit updates.
-In practice, however, we are working with problems that are not so well-understood and determining the correct learning rate parameters may take substantial effort, especially in multi-dimensional settings.
-The implicit method eliminates this overhead; a wide range of learning rates can lead to convergence on all problems.
+In practice, however, we are working with problems that are not so well-understood and determining the correct learning rate parameters may take substantial effort.
+The implicit method eliminates this overhead.